organisciak/Scripting-Course/slides/09-regular-expressions.md

-# Exercises

 ## Reference

 - `a` - Match the letter 'a'.
 Same for most other characters
 - `.` - Match any single character
-- `.\` - Match a period.
+- `\.` - Match a period.
 Same for other 'special' characters
 - `\w` - Match any word character
 - `\d` - Match any digit
 - `\s` - Match any whitespace character